-When you are starting out with EasyDMARC, we recommend you to start with the monitoring policy.
+When you are starting out with EasyDMARC, we recommend you start with the monitoring policy.
 Many beginners jump straight to the reject policy.
-Of course, no one wants any spam that comes from their domain to end up in their customers mailboxes.
+Of course, no one wants any spam that comes from their domain to end up in their customers’ mailboxes.
 However, in most cases, this policy will also reject legitimate and important emails from your side, as you have likely not configured your email well when you are starting out.
-We therefore recommend to start with the monitoring and quarantine policies and slowly work your way up to reject, while carefully analyzing the data that you receive through EasyDMARC’s dashboard.
+We, therefore, recommend starting with the monitoring and quarantine policies and slowly working your way up to reject, while carefully analyzing the data that you receive through EasyDMARC’s dashboard.

 How do EasyDMARC’s aggregate and failure reports work?